 Elizabethan period (England, 1558–1603) A period in English history marked by the rule of Queen Elizabeth I. It saw Britain emerge as a major world power.
 It also saw the English Renaissance, with figures, such as Shakespeare and William Byrd.

-Victorian age (1837–1901) The Victorian Age co-coincided with the later part of the Industrial Revolution.
+Victorian age (1837–1901) The Victorian Age co-coincided with the latter part of the Industrial Revolution.
 In Britain, it also saw the growing strength and extent of the British Empire.
 The Victorian Age is associated with a stricter type of morality.

-Edwardian Age (UK 1901–1914).
-A period of growth in science, technology and also rising tensions between the major European powers.
+Edwardian Age (1901–1914) A period of growth in science, technology and also rising tensions between the major European powers.
 Also saw the ‘heroic age’ of exploration.

-People of the Seventeenth-Century – Famous people of the Seventeenth-Century which included the emerging European Enlightenment.
+People of the Seventeenth Century (1601–1700) Famous people of the 17th century, which included the emerging European Enlightenment.
 Including; Shakespeare, Charles I, Louis XIV, Rene Descartes, Francis Bacon, John Locke and Galileo.

 People of the Twentieth Century (1901–2000) Famous people of the turbulent century.
-Including Lenin, Hitler, Churchill, Roosevelt and
+Including Lenin, Hitler, Churchill, Roosevelt and Thatcher.

 People of the Twenty-First Century (2001–) Politicians, musicians, authors, scientists and sports figures.